Peter Crombie

-Peter B. Crombie (born June 26, 1952) is an American film and television actor.
+Peter B. Crombie III (June 26, 1952 – January 10, 2024) was an American film and television actor.

-Life and career
+Early life and education

+Crombie was born Peter B. Crombie III on June 26, 1952 to Virginia (née Taborsky; 1916–1999) and Peter B. Crombie Jr. (1923–2002), and raised in Oak Lawn, a suburb of Chicago.
+He has one brother named Jim.
+He studied acting at the Yale School of Drama before moving to New York City.

+Career

-He appeared in such films as Born on the Fourth of July, Natural Born Killers, Seven, My Dog Skip and The Doors.
+Crombie appeared in such films as Born on the Fourth of July, Natural Born Killers, Seven, My Dog Skip and The Doors.
 His best-known television role was as the recurring minor character "Crazy" Joe Davola on Seinfeld.
 The name was used with the consent of Fox TV executive, Joe "Lennard" Davola.

-He also made guest appearances on such television series as Spenser: For Hire, Star Trek: Deep Space Nine (in the episode "Melora"), Walker, Texas Ranger, Law & Order, Picket Fences, NYPD Blue and many others.
+Crombie also made guest appearances on such television series as Spenser: For Hire, Star Trek: Deep Space Nine (in the episode "Melora"), Walker, Texas Ranger, Law & Order, Picket Fences, NYPD Blue,Perfect Strangers and many others.
 Crombie wrote the script for the 2006 short drama Threshold.

-He should not be confused with Peter Crombie (born December 25, 1944), an Australian Masters athlete.
+Personal life and death

+Crombie married Nadine Kijner in 1991 and the couple divorced in 1997.

+Crombie died after a brief illness on January 10, 2024, at the age of 71.